Pronounced: mo-lus-kum kon-ta-je-o-sum

 Public Health Agency of Canada

-American Academy of Dermatology.
 Molluscum contagiosum.
 American Academy of Dermatology website.
-Available at: http://www.aad.org....
-Accessed May 29 2013.
+Available at: https://www.aad.org/public/diseases/contagious-skin-diseases/molluscum-contagiosum.
+Accessed June 20, 2018.